Mr-Art-coder/Aircrashes-Data-Visualization/README.md

 # Introduction

-This is a Project on Airplane Crashes and Fatalities Since 1908.
-In this visualization, the numbers of the following which include, location, fatality onboard, fatality on the ground, people aboard, people who escaped, and the numbers of operators were determined using cards while other analyses were made using different visuals.
+This is a Project on Airplane Crashes and Fatalities Since 1918.
+Insight was gotten from the dashboard using using different visuals.

 -----

 # Problem Statement
 ![Statement](https://github.com/Mr-Art-coder/Aircrashes-Data-Visualization/blob/main/Problem%20Statement.png)

-In the 30Daysoflearning course organized by Microsoft, a dataset was given which consists of data on airplane crashes and fatalities since 1908 with the task to tell a visual story from this Data.
+In the 30Daysoflearning course organized by Microsoft, a dataset was given which consists of data on airplane crashes and fatalities since 1918 with the task to tell a visual story from this Data.
 The motive behind this project is to analyze and visualize some key details about the perilous crashes which seized the lives of people, to find out the highest fatality rate, the operator involved, the date, time numbers of people aboard during the fatality, and the number of people who escaped death.
 After a critical examination of the dataset, I was able to come out with the following questions which were later visualized:
 -	What is the totality of people onboard in all the crashes?
 -	What is the totality of the people who were aboard and went with the crashes?